Creative Medical Technology (CELZ)

 nullAI Analysis | Feedback

 Timothy Warbington is an accomplished entrepreneur and healthcare executive, best known as the founder and CEO of Creative Medical Technology Holdings (NASDAQ: CELZ).
-He has over 12 years of experience in the healthcare industry and is recognized as an innovator and leader in regenerative medicine.
-Warbington earned a Bachelor's degree in Accounting from Arizona State University in 1984.
-For over two decades, he was a principal of a leading agriculture company, owning and operating a multi-million dollar national agricultural (produce) and finance company from 1993 to 2007.
-In 2006, he began investing in early-stage biotech companies, which led to consulting roles with Boards of Directors and Executives in companies where he held a position, contributing to increased valuations and successful exits.
-Warbington founded Creative Medical in 2011 to revolutionize regenerative medicine and has served as the company's CEO and President during various periods, including his current tenure since February 2016.
+He has over 12 years of experience in the healthcare industry and more than 25 years of executive-level management experience.
+Warbington earned a Bachelor's degree in Accounting from Arizona State University.
+For over two decades, he was a principal of a leading agriculture company.
+In 2006, he began investing in early-stage biotech companies, where his advisory roles contributed to increased valuations and successful exits.
+He founded Creative Medical in 2011 with the goal of revolutionizing regenerative medicine and successfully led the company to NASDAQ.

 AI Analysis | Feedback